jupyterhub/jupyterhub/docs/source/admin/log-messages.md

 # Interpreting common log messages

-When debugging errors and outages, looking at the logs emitted by JupyterHub is very helpful.
-This document tries to document some common log messages, and what they mean.
+In this subsection of the documentation, you will get to understand the meaning of common log messages and how to resolve them.
+When debugging errors and outages, it is very helpful to look at the logs emitted by JupyterHub.

 ## Failing suspected API request to not-running server

 ### Example

-Your logs might be littered with lines that might look slightly scary
+When your screen displays the log message as shown below, you need not to get scared.

 ```
 [W 2022-03-10 17:25:19.774 JupyterHub base:1349] Failing suspected API request to not-running server: /hub/user/<user-name>/api/metrics/v1
 ```

-### Most likely cause
+### Cause

-This likely means is that the user's server has stopped running but they still have a browser tab open.
+This likely cause is that the user's server has stopped running but they still have a browser tab open.
 For example, you might have 3 tabs open, and shut your server down via one.
 Or you closed your laptop, your server was culled for inactivity, and then you reopen your laptop again!
 The